vikputthiscodeongit/js-helpers/README.md

 Then you can either:
 * Import the helpers you need from the index file, or
-* Import the helpers you need seperately.
+* Import the helpers you need separately.

 You'll need to include the required [`core-js` polyfills](https://github.com/zloirock/core-js/releases/latest) yourself.
 These are loaded from a subdirectory `corejs/modules`, whose location should be relative to the directory where the `js-helpers` files are stored.